Ilorix/ND1309-FlightSurety/README.md

 ## Launching FlightSurety DApp

 1. Import contract owner, airline and passengers accounts from Ganache to Metamask using private keys.
-Here is how imported accounts are used in DApp and Metamask:
+Here is how to import accounts to Metamask:

     |# | Account  | Default| Metamask|
     |-- | ---- | --------- | --------|